tyseraph/neutron_reaction/README.md

 - Interactive web application with a multi-step workflow
 - Separate modules for UI components and pages
 - Basic test structure using `pytest`
-- Nuclide selection page shows a local copy of the NUBASE table (`nubase_min.html`).
-A multi-select dropdown underneath lists entries like `12-Na-23` so you can choose one or more nuclides for study.
+- Nuclide selection page embeds the local `nubase.html` table in an interactive grid.
+A multi-select dropdown is populated from this table so you can choose one or more nuclides for study.

 ## Getting Started